Reflection seismology: Summary of the method

 where v is the seismic wave velocity and ρ (Greek rho) is the density of the rock.

 When a seismic wave travelling through the Earth encounters an interface between two materials with different acoustic impedances, some of the wave energy will reflect off the interface and some will refract through the interface.
-At its most basic, the seismic reflection technique consists of generating seismic waves and measuring the time taken for the waves to travel from the source, reflect off an interface and be detected by an array of receivers (as geophones or hydrophones) at the surface.
+At its most basic, the seismic reflection technique consists of generating seismic waves and measuring the time taken for the waves to travel from the source, reflect off an interface and be detected by an array of receivers (such as geophones, hydrophones, and DAS) at the surface.
 Knowing the travel times from the source to various receivers, and the velocity of the seismic waves, a geophysicist then attempts to reconstruct the pathways of the waves in order to build up an image of the subsurface.

 In common with other geophysical methods, reflection seismology may be seen as a type of inverse problem.
 That is, given a set of data collected by experimentation and the physical laws that apply to the experiment, the experimenter wishes to develop an abstract model of the physical system being studied.
 In the case of reflection seismology, the experimental data are recorded seismograms, and the desired result is a model of the structure and physical properties of the Earth's crust.
 In common with other types of inverse problems, the results obtained from reflection seismology are usually not unique (more than one model adequately fits the data) and may be sensitive to relatively small errors in data collection, processing, or analysis.
 For these reasons, great care must be taken when interpreting the results of a reflection seismic survey.

 The reflection experiment

-The general principle of seismic reflection is to send elastic waves (using an energy source such as dynamite explosion or Vibroseis) into the Earth, where each layer within the Earth reflects a portion of the wave's energy back and allows the rest to refract through.
+The general principle of seismic reflection is to send elastic waves (using an energy source such as dynamite explosion, weightdrop or Vibroseis) into the Earth, where each layer within the Earth reflects a portion of the wave's energy back and allows the rest to refract through.
 These reflected energy waves are recorded over a predetermined time period (called the record length) by receivers that detect the motion of the ground in which they are placed.
 On land, the typical receiver used is a small, portable instrument known as a geophone, which converts ground motion into an analogue electrical signal.
 In water, hydrophones are used, which convert pressure changes into electrical signals.
 Each receiver's response to a single shot is known as a “trace” and is recorded onto a data storage device, then the shot location is moved along and the process is repeated.
 Typically, the recorded signals are subjected to significant amounts of signal processing.